-- Ensure a consistent consultation approach is adopted during the Pipeline Project; - Meet the statutory requirements and expectations of regulatory agencies in relation to the consultative processes used by the Pipeline Project for landowners and occupiers; - Ensure that consultation activities enable landowners and occupiers to better understand the Pipeline Project through the timely distribution of project information that is presented in an understandable format; - Ensure that APA is able to understand the views of landowners and occupiers; - Ensure landowners and occupiers are sufficiently informed about the Pipeline Project, the aspects that they can influence, and their rights; - Allow landowners and occupiers to have input into those aspects of the Pipeline Project that could affect them; and - Outline the process of consultation with landowners and occupiers and the complaints process, to ensure consistency with regulatory requirements.
+• Ensure a consistent consultation approach is adopted during the Project

+- Meet the statutory requirements and expectations of regulatory agencies in relation to the consultative processes used by the Project for engaging with stakeholders - Ensure that consultation activities enable stakeholders to better understand the Project through the timely distribution of Project information that is presented in an understandable format - Ensure that APA is able to understand the views of stakeholders - Ensure landowners and occupiers are sufficiently informed about the Project, the aspects that they can influence, and their rights - Allow landowners and occupiers to have input into those aspects of the Project that could affect them; and - Outline the process of consultation with landowners and occupiers and the complaints process, to ensure consistency with regulatory requirements.

-This Consultation Plan is an action document that guides staff in undertaking and reporting on community consultation and engagement for the Pipeline Project.
-It sets out strategies and activities that need to be taken and aligned to the project development timeframe.
+This Consultation Plan is an action document that guides staff in undertaking and reporting on community consultation and engagement for the Project.
+It sets out strategies and activities that need to be taken and aligned to the Project development timeframe.